reverb/wordnik-oss/README.md

 http://www.esqsoft.com/javascript_examples/date-to-epoch.htm

 The counter should typically be set to 0.
 As the tool runs, every operation flushed to disk will cause this file to be updated.
 If you want to stop a running process, create a file called "stop.txt" in the CWD of the application.
 It will cause the app to stop within one second.

+<pre>com.wordnik.system.mongodb.ReplayUtil</pre>

+Takes a series of files created by the <pre>IncrementalBackupUtil</pre> and replays them.
+The tool allows applying the operations against alternate databases and collections.
+It also supports skipping records which fall outside a specified timepoint, if for instance you want to roll back to a particular point in time.